 My first completed book is Examined Lives (from Socrates’ dictum The unexamined life is not worth living).
 It focuses on how a competent, vivacious woman (my mother) ended up having a lobotomy by Walter Freeman, the public champion of lobotomies in the mid-20th century, and its effects on her daughter (me).
 The picture above is of me on the main staircase of the mental institute where my mother spent time after, not before, her lobotomy.

-The third is a biography of Montgomery Ward, the inventor of mass mail order (which has transmuted today into Internet commerce) andthe fierce protector of the lakefront for public use in downtown Chicago.
-His legal battles, which went all the way to the Supreme Court, still govern use of park land in the Loop.
+The second is a biography of Montgomery Ward, the inventor of mass mail order (which has transmuted today into Internet commerce) and the fierce protector of the lakefront for public use in downtown Chicago.
+His legal battles, which went all the way to the Illinois Supreme Court, still govern use of park land in the Loop.
 He was notoriously tight-lipped about his life and researching it is an enjoyable challenge.

 I hope that one or all of these projects holds your interest and in some small way enriches your life.